Last updated: 6th September 2021

 This policy explains what information we collect when you register to the 2020 edition of the Games and Learning Conference (GaLA Conf) as well as how and why we collect and use it.

-The Games and Learning Alliance (GaLA) Conf website is owned and managed by SGS (Serious Games Society).
+The GALA website is owned and managed by SGS (Serious Games Society).

 - Personal Data: Collection and Use

 Cookies are small files saved to the user’s computer’s hard drive that track, save and store information about the user’s interactions and usage of the website.
 This allows the website, through its server, to provide the users with a tailored experience within this website.

 Some cookies used on our website are essential to its functionality.
 For example, in multi-page forms, cookies are set to enable inputted data to be transferred from one page to another.
 Cookies used for this purpose are set to expire upon form completion, after an elapsed time, or when a visitor closes their browser.